 Experience is only a chance to learn.
 It does not guarantee any lessons or skills.
 You can have many experiences where you learn nothing, or the wrong things.
+Only when someone studies their past honestly, and periodically throughout their lives, is there a better chance their experience will have value in the future.

 Many on this planet go through life being mediocre at most things they do – it’s not a shortage of experience that’s the problem.
 Sometimes someone who is smart, honest and motivated but has no experience at all, will perform better than someone with a superficially impressive career we can only judge from the most biased source possible: their own opinion.